-There are limitations (caps) on the amount of electoral expenditure that can be incurred by a candidate during the capped expenditure period for a local election.
+Yes - there are limitations (caps) on the amount of electoral expenditure that can be incurred by a registered political party and its endorsed candidates during the capped expenditure period for a local election.

-See Fact sheet 19 - Expenditure caps for individual candidates or Fact sheet 29 - Expenditure caps for registered political parties and endorsed candidates.
+See Fact sheet 29 - Expenditure caps for registered political parties and endorsed candidates for more information about expenditure caps and the capped expenditure period.